s1ggelin/s1ggelin/README.md

-👋 Andreas Siggelin<br/>
+👋 Andreas "Sigge" Siggelin<br/>
-👀 Interested in Software Development and IT in general<br/>
+👀 Interested in Software Development and IT in general.<br/>
-🌱 I am currently enrolled in the .NET Developer program at Teknikhögskolan in Gothenburg, where I am learning agile methodologies, software lifecycle management, testing, and version control to effectively deliver software to end users.<br/>
+🎓 I recently graduated from Teknikhögskolan in Gothenburg as a .NET developer. <br/>

+During my education, I built a strong foundation in both backend and frontend development, with a particular focus on cloud-based applications and database management.
+I have practical experience from projects using technologies such as C#, SQL, JavaScript, Vue.js, and HTML/CSS.

-💼 As part of my education, I am currently undertaking my **Work-Based Learning (LIA) internship** at [WCOM AB](https://wcom.se), gaining hands-on experience in real-world software development.
+💼 I completed my **Work-Based Learning (LIA) internship** at [WCOM AB](https://wcom.se), where I worked on real-world software development projectes.
 You can check out their GitHub [here](https://github.com/WCOMAB).<br/>

 ### 🏗️ Skillset: